krjordan02/Eye-Exercise/README.md

 ## Description

 A pair of eyes that track and follow your mouse around the screen with their gaze.
+This can be applied to tracking a text cursor.

 ## Installation